OpenLI-NZ/openli/doc/ProvisionerDoc.md

 To configure OpenLI to recognise these mirrored packets as part of an intercept, you'll need to do two things.
-First, you'll need to add the 'alumirrors' option to your provisioner config. 'alumirrors' should contain a sequence of entries, each containing two parameters:
+First, you'll need to add the 'alumirrors' option to your collector config.
+More information on this option is present in CollectorDoc.md.
-* ip -- the IP address of the sink
-* port -- the port that the sink is listening on for ALU intercept records

 Second, configure an IP intercept within the provisioner config as described below, but make sure you include the 'alushimid' parameter and that the value of that parameter matches the ID that was assigned to the intercept